Legal Notice

 Mediation Complaints Procedure

-Rocky Marketing SL trading as Contract Centre operates the following complaints procedure for any complaints relating to its Mediation Services.
+Contract Centre operates the following complaints procedure for any complaints relating to its Mediation Services.

 A complaint is defined as an expression of dissatisfaction, made orally or in writing, to a mediator or to a member of staff about a Contract Centre mediator.
 The relative seriousness of a complaint can be difficult to assess, however we assume that all complaints are potentially serious and therefore all complaints should be recorded and analysed.